-Recommendations Priority Management response Responsibility Timing STAGE 3 - SPOT CHECKS BV 78a and b - Time taken to process new benefit claims a ind changes in circumstances Provide refresh training to all staff involved in recording information used in the calculation of these indicators.
+Recommendations Priority Management response Responsibility Timing STAGE 3 - SPOT CHECKS BV 78a and b - Time taken to process new benefit claims and changes in circumstances nd changes in circumstances Provide refresh training to all staff involved in recording information used in the calculation of these indicators.
 In particular, remind staff: High Refresh training has taken place and a further reminder will be issued.
 Janet Twinn, Assistant Director of Finance (Benefits) March 2009 that documentation received must be date stamped to provide a clear audit trail of receipt into the Council's designated office. to use the date of receipt of documentation into the designated office as the start date when calculating the number of calendar days taken to process a claim or change of circumstance.
-HIP HSSA - Percentage of total private sector homes vaca nt for more t han six months - If this indicator continues to be produced by the Council, run the required ORBIS void properties report on 31 March each year.
+HIP HSSA - Percentage of total private sector homes vacant for more than six months it for more th nan six months 10.
+If this indicator continues to be produced by the Council, run the required ORBIS void properties report on 31 March each year.
 High Actions are planned to ensure the data will be available from the new Academy system.
 Rob Pavey, Assistant Director of Finance (Revenues) March 2009